<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 10. Information goes missing

-Images or audio recordings are important for stakeholder engagement history, but you can’t store them in a spreadsheet.
-They could then be lost, which could leave you with incomplete insights to support your work.
+Images or audio recordings are essential for stakeholder engagement history, but you can't store them in a spreadsheet.
+They could then be lost, leaving you with incomplete insights to support your work.

 Chapter 2: What is stakeholder relationship management (SRM) software?

-Managing the ins and outs of complex stakeholder engagements and important relationships by way of a spreadsheet is fast becoming an outmoded way of doing business.
+Managing the details of complex stakeholder engagements and meaningful relationships using a spreadsheet is fast becoming an outmoded way of doing business.

-Organizations worldwide continue to rapidly adopt software for all sorts of day-to-day business functions because it helps to streamline business operations.
+Organizations worldwide continue rapidly adopting software for all day-to-day business functions because it streamlines business operations.

-You may be familiar with Customer Relationship Management (CRM) software, but that’s built for businesses that manage relationships with customers—not organizations that manage relationships with stakeholders.
-And anyone who works in stakeholder engagement knows that customers and stakeholders are not the same.
+You may be familiar with Customer Relationship Management (CRM) software, but it's built for businesses that manage customer relationships, not organizations that manage stakeholder relationships.
+Anyone working in stakeholder engagement knows that customers and stakeholders are different.

 Stakeholder relationship management software, like Jambo, is purpose-built.
 It's specifically designed to help you manage all the complexities of managing stakeholder engagement, like:

-SRM software is designed specifically to help you manage stakeholder engagement, and that’s why so many organizations are saying goodbye to their spreadsheets for good.
+SRM software is explicitly designed to help you manage stakeholder engagement, and that's why so many organizations are saying goodbye to their spreadsheets for good.

 Chapter 3: Why are stakeholder engagement professionals switching to SRM software?